Release Date: 05/14/2021

 Yes, the MAKO is gone, Hallelujah!, but now you are stuck with another mundane chore: Scanning planets for resources.
 There are five resources needed for upgrades with Element Zero being the rarest.
 Most of your Eezo is acquired on missions in containers rather than planets.
 What you have to do is hold down a button to scan the planet and a bar graph will spike high when there’s a strong amount of an element in that spot.
 It’s incredibly tedious and feels like a chore and there’s zero fun in it.
 Sure, you can acquire a better scanner later, as each crew member you recruit has a major upgrade to offer the Normandy, but it doesn’t make things better.
 What’s more annoying are the limited probes.
 Why?
 I can only get more at a fuel depot and those are only near mass relays.
 So, if I’m in a system that has no depot I have to travel back on the map and fuel up.
 Just give me unlimited fuel and probes!
 This limit makes no sense.
 I also don’t like how there’s no zoomed-in view of each planet like there was in the first game.
 It’s just a small ball on a screen.
 At least each planet has a unique description.

-While the galaxy map is slightly improved it introduces new issues, the dialogue system hasn’t changed a bit.
+While the galaxy map is slightly improved it introduces new issues, and the dialogue system hasn’t changed a bit.
 Shepard is a little less of an ass in the Renegade options, but the binary moral system is really crippling as the game tries so hard to be extreme on either end.
 There are now some quick-time events during certain scenes that allow you to perform a Paragon or Renegade action that can boost that meter, but at least the smaller choices in conversations now add a little bit too.
 The top, middle, and bottom responses are good to evil in respective order and you will get maybe two points for responding nicely even in parts of the conversations that don’t matter.
-Sometimes you can win an entire dialog-driven scene by having your moral polarized more on one side, but I will give BioWare credit for their continuity.
-Every action you did in the first game reflects whether it’s a crew member that died to a small side mission and you just get a message about it later.
+Sometimes you can win an entire dialog-driven scene by having your morals polarized more on one side, but I will give BioWare credit for its continuity.
+Every action you did in the first game reflects whether it’s a crew member that died on a small side mission and you just get a message about it later.
 I noticed every action I did in the first game unfold and take hold here and these actions also had dire consequences.

 The main story is still really short with only may half a dozen missions or so.
 The last three crew members are optional and there is a couple of crew members attached to DLC.
 Sadly, these crew members don’t have any dialog trees and their characters aren’t expanded upon enough.
 With that said, the new characters are really likable, memorable, and well-written.
 The expanded lore and world feel grand despite the game’s actual limited scope.
 I felt I had more control over the dialog, but the binary moral system is constricting in itself and is one of the main issues I have with the whole series.
 The game is about as long as the first, but it feels more satisfying as you aren’t spending 10+ hours driving around in a boring MAKO.
 I finished almost everything in about 35 hours and it feels solid and thorough.
 Less filler was scrapped for more actual content.

 The Legendary Edition upgrades are mostly visual and they look great.
-The game is several steps up over the first game visually and the voice acting has improved a bit.
+The game is several steps up from the first game visually and the voice acting has improved a bit.
 There are more scripted events, cut-scenes, and animations.
 But the same 3-second sprint still exists which is annoying.
 Overall, Mass Effect 2 is so much better than the first in every way.
 The story feels grander, and the Collector’s are a new formidable enemy, more questions are answered that you actually care about, but also more questions are raised and the game ends on a cliff-hanger.
 I liked having to choose teammates to do certain things on the final Suicide Mission as some might die, but you don’t know in what situation or how, sometimes it’s not even the team member you actually pick who might die, but yes team members die at the end no matter what you do, it’s just a matter of who.
 I loved every minute I was in the game and couldn’t put it down.